WaldoJeffers/conductor-book/always.md

 ---

 #### description
-Returns a function which will always (hence the name) return the value you passed initially
+Returns a function which will always (hence the name) return the value you passed initially.

-#### examples
+#### example
 ```js
 import {always} from '@waldojeffers/conductor'